zst9704/gitskills/readme.txt

-hhhhhhhh
-creating a new branch is quick and simple.h
+creat git is simple and free.